ibagmet/Circle-Second-Trying/README.md

 ## Running the tests

-To run the tests run:
+To run all the tests run:

     bundle exec rake test

+To run just a single test, use the `rst` utility in the root of the project:

+    ./rst tests/<test_file_name.rb>

+.. or to run a single example in a a file:

+    ./rst tests/<test_file_name.rb> <method name within that test file>

 ## Config for local